 In the subsequent four years, many teachers have adopted the practice, resulting in flipped classrooms that increase in number every year.
 But in education, four years is a mere blink of an eye in terms of measuring something’s worth.
 Is the flipped classroom working?
 According to a survey of 453 flipped educators conducted last June, 88% reported improved job satisfaction, and of those, 46 percent reported a significant improvement.

 5 Learning Ideas for Flipping.
 Buoyed by the confidence of the ‘flipped’ class results I have started the new academic year with fresh ideas for my classroom activities.

 Briefly, the Flipped Classroom as described by Jonathan Martin is: Flip your instruction so that students watch and listen to your lectures… for homework, and then use your precious class-time for what previously, often, was done in homework: tackling difficult problems, working in groups, researching, collaborating, crafting and creating.
+Classrooms become laboratories or studios, and yet content delivery is preserved.
 The Flipped Classroom.
 FC Management Practices.
 Naima Khandaker, Battelle for Kids Human Capital Specialist, contributed to this post.

 Naima is a former teacher and current education policy nerd who believes that one day soon, education will be great for all kids.
 Most school districts across the country operate under a similar organizational structure.
 The superintendent reports to the local school board, while the various district departments-Evaluation and Accountability, Curriculum and Instruction, Human Resources, Finance, and Operations, among others-are overseen by the superintendent.